AimadBifkirn/AimadBifkirn/README.md

 <h1 align="center">Hi 👋, I'm Aimad</h1>
-<h3 align="center">Software Engineer | Problem Solver | Systems Enthusiast</h3>
+<h3 align="center">Software Engineer | Systems & Backend Engineer</h3>

 ---

 ## 🚀 About Me
-- 💻 Passionate about **systems programming & backend development**
+- 💻 Passionate about **systems programming, backend engineering, and low-level software**
-- 🛠️ Currently working on **low-level projects and custom implementations**
+- 🛠️ Focused on building software from scratch to understand how it really works
-- 📚 Always learning and exploring **performance, architecture, and clean code**
+- 📚 Interested in **performance, architecture, and concurrency**
-- 🎯 Goal: Build efficient, scalable, and elegant software
+- 🎯 Goal: Write efficient, reliable, and scalable systems

 ---